jenhausu/3rd-Party-Library-for-iOS/README.md

 ## Location
 * [INTULocationManager](https://github.com/intuit/LocationManager) : INTULocationManager makes it easy to get the device's current location on iOS.

+## Touch & Gesture
+* [TouchVisualizer](https://github.com/morizotter/TouchVisualizer) : Lightweight touch visualization library in Swift.
+A single line of code and visualize your touches!

 ## Debug
 * [Alpha](https://github.com/Legoless/Alpha) : An in-app debugging and exploration tool for iOS